-HRH Princess Lamia bint Majed Saud Al Saud, Secretary General of Alwaleed Philanthropies, said: “At Alwaleed Philanthropies, we strongly believe in the importance of empowering and supporting women in all sectors.
+HRH Princess Lamia bint Majed Saud Al Saud, Secretary General of Alwaleed Philanthropies "Global", said: “At Alwaleed Philanthropies "Global", we strongly believe in the importance of empowering and supporting women in all sectors.
 Previously, the legal field in the Arab world, and particularly in Saudi Arabia, was restricted to men.
 Although we have made significant progress, there is still a need to ensure that women have a voice in the legal sector, as members of the public, lawyers and judges.”

 Dr. Awwad bin Saleh Al-Awwad, President of the Human Rights Commission, said: “The Human Rights Commission is keen to cooperate with national, regional and international institutions working to enhance and progress efforts to protect human rights.
 The commission aims, through such programs, to integrate an international human rights perspective in the approach of local specialists working to build upon the regional advancement of human rights and the development of localized capacity to support individuals and institutions.”